CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/session-details/serverdetails.md

 ## Summary

-The `ServerDetails` data type is used to establish and maintain a session/connection with a server.
+The `ServerDetails` data type is used to represent details required to connect to a server.

 | | |
 |-|-|